TJVB/laravel-githash/README.md

 ```

 ## Customization and configuration
 After publishing the config file with `php artisan vendor:publish` you can change the bindings for the different classes.
+**It is important to have the cache file pointed to a place that isn't shared between your deployments.**

 ### env file variables
 In the default configuration there are different ENV variables that can be used.